AdobeDocs/campaign-classic.pt-BR/help/installation/using/capability-matrix.md

 ---
 product: campaign
-title: Matriz de recursos no local, híbrida e hospedada do Campaign
+title: Matriz de recursos no local, híbridos e hospedados do Campaign
-description: Saiba mais sobre as principais diferenças entre implantações locais e hospedadas
+description: Saiba mais sobre as principais diferenças entre implantações hospedadas e no local
 badge-v7-only: label="v7" type="Informative" tooltip="Applies to Campaign Classic v7 only"
 exl-id: a2c425a8-9bde-4259-9140-5ada5397ed5f
 source-git-commit: 8debcd3d8fb883b3316cf75187a86bebf15a1d31